 Eating Meat is Unhealthy No; eating a pound of bacon for breakfast each day is unhealthy.
 Like anything else, meat should be consumed in moderation and offers a variety of health benefits and risks that vary according to each species, the conditions in which it was raised/grown, processed, stored, and the manner in which it was prepared.
 I would never advocate only eating meat and, as a general statement, am an advocate for eating less of it; North Americans, especially, consume more meat than is recommended, needed, or likely healthy.
-However, that doesn’t mean that meat is unhealthy.
+However, that doesn’t mean that meat is unhealthy or evil.

 Environment Before beginning, just to prove that I don’t have my head in the sand, here are some frightening statistic about the current state of meat production: